Shanmukhi1920/Weather_Recognition/README.md

 - **First Model (Basic CNN)**: Best at classifying 'cloudy' and 'shine'.
 Struggled with 'rain'.
 Test accuracy: 82.4%.
 - **Second Model (Multi-Layer CNN)**: High accuracy across all classes, especially 'rain' and 'shine'.
 Test accuracy: 92%.
-- **Third Model (CNN with Merge Layers)**: Good at 'shine' and 'sunrise', some confusion between 'cloudy' and 'shine'.
+- **Third Model (CNN with Merge Layers)**: Good at 'shine','cloudy' and 'sunrise'.
+Struggled with 'rain'.
 Test accuracy: 87%.

 The Multi-Layer CNN model demonstrated the highest overall accuracy and ability to discern between the classes.